Black Members' Development Programme

 We want to break down the barriers that stand in the way of Black members getting more involved.

-Now in its third year, Breaking Down Barriers is an education and skills programme which gives Black reps the chance to develop their skills and knowledge over the course of ten months.
-Members are not seconded to the programme but need release to attend classroom and non-classroom sessions during the year.
+Now in its fourth year, Breaking Down Barriers is an education and skills programme which gives Black reps the chance to develop their skills and knowledge over the course of ten months.
+Members are not seconded to the programme but will need release from work to attend classroom and non-classroom sessions during the year.

-This year there are 17 reps on the programme and the majority have already become more active in the union and wider labour movement.
+This year there are 18 reps on the programme, 52 reps have taken part in the programme so far, and the majority have already become more active in the union and wider labour movement.

 Why do we use the term Black?